Crypto-KK/Pinksale-sniper-bot/README.md

 ## Security

-You need to provide the private key in the program to sign transaction, the private key won't upload to any place.
+You need to provide the private key in the program to sign transaction, the private key will never upload to any server, you can check it on Fiddler or other tools.